indium114/melatonin-niri/README.md

-# caffeine-niri
+# melatonin-niri

-**caffeine-niri** is a Hyprland rice I created, with Catppuccin Macchiato colors!
+**melatonin-niri** is a Hyprland rice I created, with Catppuccin Macchiato colors!

 ## Image
 ![The rice in use](using.png)